S Club 8

+S Club 8 disbanded in 2005, after almost four years.

 History

 2001–2002: Formation and Together

-S Club Juniors was formed in 2001 through a reality television show originally consisting of ten members; original members Connor Daley left the group soon after its formation to accept a scholarship to study ballet at a performing arts school.Then the youngest member; Marcell Peters left due to other projects.
-The auditions were aired on CBBC.
+S Club Juniors was formed in 2001 through a CBBC reality television show, S Club Search, and originally was supposed to consist of seven members aged 11–14.
+S Club Juniors were intended to be a one-time support act to pop group S Club 7, who were the inspiration behind the group.
+Thousands of children auditioned, and were whittled down in several rounds.
+Notable people who also auditioned for S Club Search included Rylan Clark, Ferne Mccann, and Lorna Want.
+The 14 children who made the final round met S Club 7, who helped judge the finalists.
+As he was unable to make the audition date, eventual member Jay Asforis sent a video tape of himself to the producers, and was immediately put into the final round.

+The first seven members chosen were Asforis, Calvin Goldspink, Daisy Evans, Stacey McClean, Rochelle Wiseman, Francesca Sandford and Connor Daley.
+All were aged 11–12.

+The producers of the show and S Club 7 discussed two other candidates who had impressed them: 13-year-old Aaron Renfree and 10-year-old Hannah Richings.
+It was decided to make S Club Juniors a nine-member group.
+Shortly after, the group went into rehearsals, taught by choreographer Gary Lloyd and vocal coaches David and Carrie Grant.

+In the later stages of rehearsals, three weeks before their support act slot at Wembley Arena, Daley was removed from the group.

 S Club Juniors' appearances were considered a success by 19 Entertainment, the management company that had created S Club 7 and auditioned S Club Juniors.
 Consequently, it was decided they should perform as a support act at all of the venues on the tour.
 The juniors made their first television appearance on Children in Need on 16 November 2001.
-By the end of the tour, S Club Juniors had created a following and, with the encouragement of 19, Polydor Records signed the group.
+By the end of the tour, S Club Juniors had created a following and Polydor Records signed the group.
 Their first single was called "One Step Closer".
-It was promoted by the TV series S Club Junior: The Story and released in the UK on 22 April 2002 in a chart battle with the Sugababes who released their comeback single the same day.
-Although the Juniors remained number one in the midweek charts, the single dipped over the weekend and managed to sell 73,000 copies, compared to the Sugababes' 85,000.
-The Juniors stayed at number two for a second week selling a further 60,000 copies, compared to Holly Valance's 143,000.
-In excess of 250,000 copies were sold in the UK in total and they stayed in the UK top 75 for 11 weeks.
+It was promoted by the TV series S Club Junior: The Story, and released in the UK on 22 April 2002, staying in the UK chart for eleven weeks.